orchetect/PListKit/README.md

 pl.storage[dict: "Keyname"]
 ```

-The subscripts are capable get and set.
+The subscripts are usable to both get and set.

 ```swift
 pl.storage[string: "Keyname"] = "string value"